healthchecks/healthchecks/templates/docs/self_hosted_configuration.md

 Default: `True`

-A boolean that turns on/off the Slack integration.
+A boolean that turns on/off the Healthchecks integration for Slack.
 Enabled by default.

 ## `SPIKE_ENABLED` {: #SPIKE_ENABLED }